vladizman/Laravel-app/README.md

 #Laravel-app

-This project is a modest recriation of applications like twitter and reddit, it is a simple social media that allows you to create an account using validation, then you have the posibility to create posts, follow friends, see their posts and manage your avatar also the aplication has a chat feature.
+This project is a modest recreation of applications like Twitter and Reddit.
+It is a simple social media platform that allows you to create an account using validation.
+Once registered, you have the possibility to create posts, follow friends, see their posts, manage your avatar, and utilize the chat feature.

-In this project I used many diffrent features like mailTrap for sending emails to the user when he creates a post, Pusher for chat broadcasting.
-Also while creating this project I learned many new things and understood better concepts like Gates, Policies, Permissions, Models query, API URLS, Docker for a fake deploying to a linux server, user registration, log in and log out and of course PHP language itself.
+Throughout this project, I implemented various features, such as using Mailtrap for sending emails to users when they create a post and Pusher for chat broadcasting.
+Additionally, I learned many new concepts, including Gates, Policies, Permissions, Model queries, API URLs, Docker for simulated deployment to a Linux server, user registration, login, logout, and of course, PHP language itself.

-Some of the challanges i faced was implementing the chat feature and the search bar because they required implementing code from JavaScript and some of the new services that i was not familiar before like pusher.
+Some of the challenges I encountered included implementing the chat feature and the search bar, as they required integrating JavaScript code and using new services like Pusher, which I wasn't familiar with before.

-In the future I would like to work on the frontend part of the project and make it more good looking for the eyes.
+In the future, I plan to focus on enhancing the frontend part of the project to improve its visual appeal.

 PREQUISITES